Simple-type schizophrenia: ICD-10

-The ICD is currently in revision 10, and the ICD-11 was accepted in May 2019 will come into effect in 2022.
+ICD-11 was accepted in May 2019 and came into effect in 2022.
 In the ICD-11, there is no longer a diagnostic category of simple schizophrenia, and all subtypes of schizophrenia have been eliminated.

 DSM

 Simple-type schizophrenia also appeared in the first two editions of the DSM as an official diagnosis:

 But after that, it was omitted in later versions and has since then never returned as a formal diagnosis in any DSM.
 However, DSM-IV (1994) and DSM-IV-TR (2000) included Simple Schizophrenia in the appendix under the proposed category of simple deteriorative disorder.
 The provisional research criteria for it were:

 Treatment

 The use of antipsychotic medication is commonly the first line of treatment; however, the effectiveness after treatment is in question.

 L-DOPA is effective against reduced affect display and emotional withdrawal, aloofness from society, apathy.

 History

 The early idea that a person with schizophrenia might present solely with symptoms and indications of deterioration (i.e. presenting with no accessory symptoms) was identified as dementia simplex.

 ICD-10 specifies the continuation of symptoms for a period of two years in the diagnosis of simple schizophrenia.
 This is because of disagreement on the classification validity of the sub-type, that having been retained by the ICD classification, has been omitted from DSM classifications.
 Symptoms identified earlier to dementia simplex are now DSM-attributed by way of improvements in diagnostic technique to other classifications such as neurodegenerative disorders.